-Industrial thefts, such as warehouse stock, machines, and other equipment, is quite common.
+Industrial thefts, such as warehouse stock, machines, and other equipment, are quite common.
 There are ways to prevent them.
-An example is relevant stock control; it could hint the company that something is lost or stolen.
+An example is relevant stock control; it could hint to the company that something is lost or stolen.
 Also, GPS trackers can be strategically placed on machines or vehicles.
 This allows the owner to track the stolen machine after a theft has occurred.

-LiDAR technology generates an alarm immediately when a theft is occurring, notifying the owner.
+Lidar technology generates an alarm immediately when a theft is occurring, notifying the owner.
 This would increase security in the monitored area, and the solution is independent of the weather or light condition.
-A LiDAR solution creates security zones around valuable machines, stock, or other items.
+A lidar solution creates security zones around valuable machines, stock, or other items.
 It can be regulated when these safety zones are active, as well as how large they are.
 The security zones can cover machine parks, material, and vehicle fleets.

 The value of equipment in industrial plants could be millions of dollars, making it utterly important to keep it safe.
-LiDAR is, compared to a surveillance camera system, a cost-effective option.
+Lidar is, compared to a surveillance camera system, a cost-effective option.